joseppbenvenuto/NHL_Monte_Carlo_Analysis/README.md

 1) Descriptive Statistics - Used for preliminary data exploration.
 2) Monte Carlo Simulationos - Predict series outcomes between teo NHL teams.
+  * The simulation method on a per game bais can be defined as follows (team with the highest score wins):
+    * Team1: random selection of points for + random selection of opponents points against / 2
+    * Team2: random selection of points for + random selection of opponents points against / 2

 <br><br>

 ## Predictions Dashboard